aidaner/aidaner/README.md

 </br>hi how have you been</br>
 well uh its almost been 3 years</br>
 which is fun</br>
-half of my projects are random garbage nim is cool
+half of my projects are random garbage</br>
+nim is cool